-For purposes of these statements, the general fund is considered a major fund.
-The special revenue fund is non-major and is presented as the other governmental fund.
+For purposes of these statements, the general and special revenue funds constitute major funds.
+There are no other governmental funds.

 Basis of accounting

 Basis of accounting refers to when revenues and expenses/expenditures are recognized in the accounts and reported in the financial statements.
 Basis of accounting relates to the timing of the measurements made, regardless of the measurement focus applied.